 One of the main motives of social media is to help users access information quickly and communicate with one another easily.
-The use of social media in healthcare is helping healthcare companies in sharing general healthcare tips and information with patients.
-Sharing news regarding outbreaks or health hazards is an effective way for healthcare facilities to provide accurate information to patients Healthcare companies can also use social media to reply to customer queries.
-Relying on social media in healthcare is also helpful to keep the public updated on the latest medical technology, deliver generic pre- and post-operative care information, and introduce new doctors on social networks.
+The use of social media is helping healthcare companies in sharing general healthcare tips and information with patients.
+Sharing news regarding outbreaks or health hazards is an effective way for healthcare facilities to provide accurate information to patients Health care companies can also use social media to reply to customer queries.
+It also helps to keep the public updated on the latest medical technology, deliver generic pre- and post-operative care information, and introduce new doctors on social networks.

 Setting benchmarks is an essential step in measuring and improving the performance of any company.
 Medical professionals can leverage the use of social media in healthcare to evaluate competitors and gain insights into the services they offer.
-By taking a look at different practices and their social media involvement, companies in the healthcare industry have the ability to mimic these methods to enhance their own.
-Furthermore, the use of social media in healthcare can provide doctors and physicians with immediate or real-time responses from individuals to help understand common reactions to medications, as well as an overall consensus from patients on innovations in the healthcare industry.
+By taking a look at different practices and their involvement, the health care industry has the ability to mimic these methods to enhance their own.
+Furthermore, the use of social media can provide doctors and physicians with immediate or real-time responses from individuals to help understand common reactions to medications, as well as an overall consensus from patients on innovations in health care.

 Communicate in crisis

 In times of crisis, social media platforms can help provide minute-by-minute information to consumers.
 Through social media, hospitals and other medical organizations can deliver real-time updates on hospital capacity, operation status, and emergency room access.
 Moreover, having a strong and active social media presence facilitates companies to pass along information shared by organizations such as the Centers for Disease Control, the Red Cross, and or communicate with news outlets.